MicrosoftDocs/azure-devops-docs/docs/quickstart/get-started-stakeholder.md

   For example, to connect to the server named *FabrikamPrime* and project named *Contoso*, type ```http://FabrikamPrime:8080/tfs/DefaultCollection/Contoso```.

 2. Enter your credentials.
-If you aren't able to sign in, you need to be added as a member to a team project and added to Stakeholder access.
+If you aren't able to sign in, ask the account owner or project administrator to add you as a member of the team project with Stakeholder access.

 <a id="create-work-item">  </a>
 ## Add a work item

 You might see different work item types in your view based on the process selected for your team project: [Scrum](../work/guidance/scrum-process.md), [Agile](../work/guidance/agile-process.md), or [CMMI](../work/guidance/cmmi-process.md).

 >[!NOTE]